KhalidHamdi/Skin-disease-Detection/README.md

+# Skin Disease Detection

+This GitHub project aims to develop a machine learning model for detecting skin diseases using Python.

+# Usage

 Since there isn't enough space to upload the libraries and the model file with the project

 you will need to do the following steps.